Zeuhz-Droid/CARD-ANIMATION/README.md

 I built a Quick card

-Created a card which has both it's front and its back section loaded with different texts.
-Naturally you see the front text and On hover you see the back text and a beautiful transition that accompany's it.
+Created a card which has both its front and its back section loaded with different texts.
+Naturally you see the front section of the card hence its text and whatever is on the card, But On hover you see the back section (text and so on.) and a beautiful transition that accompany's it.

 ## Conclusion